Funding to conserve and promote the heritage of the ACT

 This grant helps the community to:

-- take care of and improve access to places and objects listed on the ACT Heritage Register
+- take care of and improve engagement with places and objects protected under the Heritage Act 2004, including those on the ACT Heritage Register and Aboriginal heritage places and objects.

 - engage with our unique natural, First Nations, cultural and historic heritage.